SkyTruth/cerulean-ml/README.md

 make setup-icevision-env
-source ./.ice-env/bin/activate # .ice-env is a hidden folder created in work/ make install-icevision-deps cd ../icevision #this is cloned in the previous step from rbavery's fork pip install -e .[dev] cd ../work pip install -e . # installing ceruleanml package and deps like pycocotools
+source ./.ice-env/bin/activate # .ice-env is a hidden folder created in work/ make install-icevision-deps cd ../icevision #this is cloned in the previous step from SkyTruth's fork pip install -e .[dev] cd ../work pip install -e . # installing ceruleanml package and deps like pycocotools